 Resumes are most successful when they are customized for each unique opportunity.
-A static resume on your LinkedIn profile could do more hard than good.
-If a decision maker comes across it and finds content that doesn’t align with their unique business needs, or use similar industry speak, or touch on exact role requirements, they may not be able to see your value.
+A static resume on your LinkedIn profile could do more harm than good.
+If a decision maker comes across it and finds content that doesn’t align with their unique business needs – or use similar industry speak, or touch on exact role requirements – they may not be able to see your value.

-Writing a strong profile that attracts the right readers and recruiters is step #1.
+Writing a strong profile to attract the right readers and recruiters is step #1.
 Step #2 is tailoring your resume for any opportunities that recruiters contact you about and giving it to them when asked.

 ➡️ Finally, if someone reads your resume and moves on without you knowing it – this is a missed opportunity to create a connection or conversation.

 A resume posted on your profile may be read by dozens or hundreds of people over a period of a time.
 Who exactly has read it may never be known.

 There is greater benefit to holding your executive resume close and releasing it only once a request occurs.
 This enables you opportunity to tailor the file for each audience/opportunity and generate a potential relationship – even if things don’t initially pan out.